bmhash/kanban-monte-carlo-simulation/README.md

 - Jupyter Notebook Renderers

 <br><br>

+# Major changes since the Fork

+1. Fixed the *Distribution of Monte Carlo Simulation 'When'* chart to properly pass the correct param in the simulation method
+2. Fixed the *Probabilities of Completion Dates* chart to properly calculate the percentiles from the distribution dataframe as process after the sampling from the MCS

 <br><br>

 If you like these topics and want to discuss project management stuff, consider visiting my page [here](https://bmhash.github.io/)